karchit/aws-workshop/README.md

 }
 ```

-Then, add the DynamoDbStack to our CDK application definition in `bin/cdk.ts`, when done, your `bin/cdk.ts` should look like this:
+Then, add the APIGatewayStack to our CDK application definition in `bin/cdk.ts`, when done, your `bin/cdk.ts` should look like this;

 ```typescript
 #!/usr/bin/env node